alisnic/alisnic.github.com/_posts/2013-01-23-rails-prototyping.markdown

 layout: post
 title: Fast Rails app prototyping
 category: posts
+description: "An idea that won't leave you alone needs a faster path than `rails new`."
 ---

 There are often times when you have an idea that will refuse to leave your mind.